We're always at Supporters@thingCHARGER.com

 I can't wait!
 When will you ship?

-Right now we hope to ship in late Q2 2015.
+We are now shipping to our initial contributors and will continue fulfillment through Q4 2015.
 For more please read When to Expect Delivery higher up on this page.

 What do you mean by a 'quality' product?